gokulsan/CryptographyNotes/PQC_NTRU.md

 ## Key Creation:
 To create an NTRU key, We need to randomly chooses 2 polynomials f, g member of L(g).
 The polynomial f must satisfy the additional requirement that it have inverses modulo q and modulo p.

+## Encryption:

+Suppose that Cathy (the encrypter) wants to send a message to Dan (the decrypter).
+She begins by selecting a message m from the set of plaintexts L(m).
+Next she randomly chooses a polynomial r member of L(r) and uses Dan's public key h to compute e = p * r ( Star Multiplication ) h + (m mod q)

+## Decryption: